prplecake/gof/README.md

   {{.URL}}
 ```

-### Pleroma instances
+### Instances supporting formatted posts

 Formatted posts are also supported.
 You can choose from plaintext,
-Markdown, HTML, or BBCode, as long as they’re supported by your instance.
+Markdown, HTML, or BBCode, as long as they’re supported by your
+instance.
+Here's an example with Markdown:

 ```yaml
 template: |-